vikasbij/CarND-Traffic-Sign-Classifier-Project/writeup_file.md

 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report
-# [//]: # (Image References)

-[image1]: ./examples/visualization.jpg [image2]: ./examples/grayscale.jpg "Grayscaling" [image3]: ./examples/random_noise.jpg "Random Noise" [image4]: ./examples/placeholder.png "Traffic Sign 1" [image5]: ./examples/placeholder.png "Traffic Sign 2" [image6]: ./examples/placeholder.png "Traffic Sign 3" [image7]: ./examples/placeholder.png "Traffic Sign 4" [image8]: ./examples/placeholder.png "Traffic Sign 5"

-[image1]: ./examples/visualization.jpg "Visualization" [image2]: ./examples/grayscale.jpg "Grayscaling" [image3]: ./examples/random_noise.jpg "Random Noise" [image4]: ./examples/placeholder.png "Traffic Sign 1" [image5]: ./examples/placeholder.png "Traffic Sign 2" [image6]: ./examples/placeholder.png "Traffic Sign 3" [image7]: ./examples/placeholder.png "Traffic Sign 4" [image8]: ./examples/placeholder.png "Traffic Sign 5"

 [image1]: ./examples/visualization.jpg "Visualization"
 [image2]: ./examples/grayscale.jpg "Grayscaling"